Sudden Rush: History

-Kuʻe, like their other work, was political, tied to Hawaii's colonial history and its present-day sovereignty movement.
+Kuʻe, like their other work, was political, tied to Hawaii's history and its present-day sovereignty movement.
 It includes, for example, "Eku Maumau", which is a chant used at Hawaiian sovereignty demonstrations.
 This political motivation was reflected in the cover art, which featured a parody of Iwo Jima Monument, but with an upside-down Hawaiian flag.
 Drawn in the style of a newspaper on red paper, it also shows a story about the forced abdication of Liliʻuokalani, Queen of Hawaii, on January 17, 1893.
 Fay Yokomizo Akindes writes that "The presence of the past is evident throughout Sudden Rush's work, both visually and aurally" and also takes note of the art on the disc itself and the back cover, which shows Veincent, Richards and Keʻala crouching at their fathers' feet.
 Sudden Rush's first performance in the mainland US was on May 1, 1999, in Las Vegas.

 In 2002, their song "Ea", meaning "sovereignty", "rule" or "independence", or "life", spent two weeks on the Billboard World Albums chart, peaking at number 12 on September 7, 2002.
 The song made use of "Kawika" by The Sunday Manoa, a popular song of the Hawaiian resistance movement.
 The album of the same name, released in August 2002, featured collaborations with Willie K, Amy Hānaialiʻi Gilliom, Jon Osorio, and Fiji, among others.
 They performed at the Teen Choice Awards in the same year.

 After Ea, Sudden Rush did not release new music for fifteen years and were described as having broken up in 2003.
 They continued to perform together and in June 2009 they were planning to release two more albums during the year, titled Hana Hou (Encore) and The Overthrow.
 As of 2011 they were planning a remix album.